FA555/FA555/README.md

 - Glad to participate in the composition of guidelines and instructions for freshmen. (?)
 -->

 - I'm fa_555 (a.k.a.
-Wu FA or Artve Flina), a junior [majoring in](https://github.com/ArtveFlinaInBupt) Computer Science at Beijing University of Posts and Telecommunications.
+Wu Fa or Artve Flina), a junior majoring in Computer Science at Beijing University of Posts and Telecommunications.
+  - Intra-curricular project and resource compilation at [this organisation](https://github.com/ArtveFlinaInBupt).
 - Formerly a competitive programmer.
 Familiar with C++, Rust, and Python.
 - Probably not a developer yet, but looking forward to be.
 - How to reach me: